pptech-ds/Simplon-Project7-BLOG-SIMPLE/README.md

 # Simplon-Project7-BLOG-SIMPLE
-Create a MVC blog using an existing one
-More details will fallow soon ...
+Change an existing project built in procedural to MVC